Course Outline

 - Identification of Crystals

-- Which of the following may be found in normal ACID urine?
-(Choose all that apply.)
+- Which of the following may be found in normal acidic urine?

-- Which of the following may be found in normal ALKALINE urine?
-(Choose all that apply.)
+- Which of the following may be found in normal alkaline urine?

-- Match each of the crystals shown below that may be seen in normal urine with its identification from the drop-down box.
+- Match each of the crystals shown below that may be seen in normal urine with its characteristic identification.

 - Abnormal Crystals